On our website and in our marketing materials were often state that we build 'premium' or 'high quality' garden rooms - but what does this mean?

 This means that each material and process we use has been carefully chosen to ensure it's suitability.
 For example we only use construction strength graded timber from sustainable sources, and the appropriate corrosion resistant fixings.

 We love building garden rooms and take great pride in our work.
-It's our objective to ensure that you're completely delighted with our service and enjoy your new garden room for many, many years to come.
+It's our mission to ensure that you're completely delighted with our service and enjoy your new garden room for many, many years to come.

-Please review an overview of our construction methods below.
+Please review our construction methods below.

 The most important structural element of any building is the foundations.
 If the foundations aren't robust, then the building is set to fail.